Misterio77/website/_src/cv.md

 [base16](https://github.com/chriskempson/base16) color schemes to different programs a person uses.
 This allows for consistent theming that can be easily changed (after setting it up once), and works specially well for software with text-based configuration files.
-It is quite popular, with almost 300 stars on github.
+It is quite popular, with 300+ stars on github.

 ### Nix ecossystem